 Firearms and Toolmarks examinations, including distance determinations and serial number restorations.
-This lab contains a Remote Data Acquisition System that is connected to NIBIN (National Integrated Ballistic Information Network) for the entry of only fired cartridge cases from evidence firearms and/or exhibits collected at a crime scene.
+This lab contains a Remote Data Acquisition System that is connected to NIBIN (National Integrated Ballistic Information Network) for the entry of cartridge cases from evidence firearms and fired cartridge cases from crime scenes.
 This is a national database to identify potential associations of gun-related crimes.

 Gunshot primer residue analysis does not give an indication of the distance from which a firearm is fired (i.e., Distance Determination).
-Gunshot residue (GSR) Kits for primer residue analysis (on hands) are performed at the Austin DPS Lab.
+GSR Kits for primer residue analysis are performed at the Austin DPS Lab.